On the Image of the Totaling Functor: Results

 In this case, we obtain $\mathcal{E}_0=\{e'_1\}$, $\mathcal{E}_1=\{e'_2,e'_3\}$, $\mathcal{E}_2=\{e'_4\}$, and $\mathcal{E}_\ell=\varnothing$ for $\ell\geq 3$.
 Therefore, we have an equality of sets

 which implies that $E$ has no crossing. \end{example}

-\begin{remark} The DG module exhibited in the previous two examples might lead one to believe that any DG module can be expressed in terms of a semibasis which has no crossing; however, this is not the case.
-Consider, for example, the DG module illustrated in the proof of Theorem \ref{thm:geq2var}.
-The following result shows that it is impossible to express this DG module in terms of a semibasis which is devoid of crossing. \end{remark}
+Next we state our main result, which gives a necessary and sufficient condition for a DG $A$-module to be equal to the totaling of some complex of graded free $A$-modules.

-\begin{theorem} Let $M$ be a semifree DG module over a graded algebra $A$.
-Then $M$ possesses a semibasis without crossing if and only if there exists a complex $X$ of graded free $A$-modules such that $\Tot X=M$. \end{theorem}
+\begin{theorem} Let $M$ be a semifree DG module over a DG algebra $A$ with trivial differential.
+Then $M$ has a semibasis without crossing if and only if there exists a bounded-below complex $X$ of graded free $A$-modules such that $\Tot X=M$. \end{theorem}